Denderleeuw

 Denderleeuw (/nl/) is a municipality located in the Belgian province of East Flanders in the Denderstreek.
 The municipality comprises the towns of Denderleeuw proper, Iddergem and Welle.
 In 2021, Denderleeuw had a total population of 20,730.
 The total area is 13.77 km^{2}.
 The river Dender flows through the municipality.

 The current mayor of Denderleeuw is Jo Fonck, from the LvB.
 F.C.V.
 Dender E.H. is the biggest football club in the city.
-They play in the Belgian Pro League, the top flight in Belgium.
+They play in the Challenger Pro League, the second tier in Belgium.